BBsimonaBB/QueueClientManagement/README.md

 ## Requirements

-Running of hte program requires an IDE for Java development.
+Running of the program requires an IDE for Java development.
 I personally use IntelliJ IDEA Community 2021.2.3

 ```bash